nelsonjchen/c3-faux-touch-keyboard/README.md

    1. ![zadig_create_new_device](https://github.com/nelsonjchen/c3-touchkey-keyboard/assets/5363/5fad813d-7202-4c03-9d69-1e5a01985c0e)
 4. Fill in three fields.
 The first field is just a description and you can fill in anything.
 The next two fields are very important.
 Fill them in with 4348 and 55e0 respectively.
 Press "Install Driver" and give it a few minutes to install.
    1. ![fill it in this way](https://github.com/nelsonjchen/c3-touchkey-keyboard/assets/5363/c0280b31-646e-43bc-a01b-6269a9c0be70)

+If you still have issues, try other machines, Macs, Linux machines, Chromebooks, or even an Android phone.

 ### (Ubuntu Linux) Preparing Ubuntu Linux to allow the device to flash via a Chromium-based browser